EbraheemTammam/EbraheemTammam/README.md

 # About

-Hello, I'm Ebraheem Ahmed, a full-stack developer with 1+ year of experience in freelance back-end development.
+Hello, I'm Ebraheem Ahmed, a backend developer with 2+ year of experience in freelance back-end development.
 I've built web applications for startups and mid-level agencies, specializing in end-to-end solutions.
-My Computer Science degree from Tanta University provided a strong foundation, but I’ve focused my expertise on full-stack development.
+My Computer Science degree from Tanta University provided a strong foundation, but I’ve focused my expertise on backend development.

 Driven by a passion for innovation, I’ve participated in various programming competitions, with notable achievements detailed in